sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 How to write an EEGLAB extension
 ---------------------------------

-EEGLAB also has an *extension* (also called *plug-in*) facility that automatically searches for functions loaded into a specified *plug-in* directory, causing one or more menu items calling the extension to appear in the EEGLAB menu.
+EEGLAB also has an *extension* (also called *plugin*) facility that automatically searches for functions loaded into a specified *plugin* directory, causing one or more menu items calling the extension to appear in the EEGLAB menu.
 EEGLAB *extensions* can be offered for download and use by anyone, independent of the EEGLAB distribution.
 They can be included in the EEGLAB extension manager.

-EEGLAB will automatically incorporate any appropriately named plug-in functions that are named *eegplugin_myfunc.m* that EEGLAB finds in the same directory as *eeglab.m*.
+EEGLAB will automatically incorporate any appropriately named plugin functions that are named *eegplugin_myfunc.m* that EEGLAB finds in the same directory as *eeglab.m*.
 (Here, *myfunc* should be the name of the main signal processing function for the extension).
 Creating